In a world where everything is smart, government budgeting doesn’t have to be the exception.

 When we think of local government and financial activities, we usually think of excessive amounts of paperwork, time allocation and inefficient processes, all which can lead to mistakes and unnecessary expenses.
-Thanks to non-traditional usage of GIS, budgeting, planning and forecasting documents can be delivered in a timely manner, increasing accuracy and promoting economic development.
+Thanks to non-traditional usage of GIS data, budgeting, planning and forecasting documents can be delivered in a timely manner, increasing accuracy and promoting economic development.
 What’s stopping other entities from taking advantage of this?

 A major part of government budgeting is based on land management, which encompasses activities such as infrastructure maintenance, licensing and permitting.
 By utilizing GIS for budgeting activities jurisdictions are able to take into consideration changes and maintenance of current infrastructure, building plans and examine real-time data that allows them to detect errors in a timely manner, making better decisions and better use of their resources.

 For example, a city could allocate the budget for its Historic District by running a report to find out how much revenue was generated from tourism in that area over the past year.
 This is just one of many cases where GIS data could be used to better inform budget managers, resulting in more accurate financial forecasts.

 Integrating spatial pattern data through GIS can positively impact profit estimates and analytics as the tools allow for increased collaboration, data sharing and community feedback.
 Data presented on a map is more easily communicated and provides greater context and insight than isolated data sets.
 By adopting innovative GIS, local government is able to provide transparency while at the same time relying on more accurate data that allows for jurisdictions to better plan and predict.